Sohaibimran22/Sohaibimran22/README.md

 - 👋 Hi, I’m @Sohaibimran22
 - 👀 I’m interested in learning new technologies.
 - 🌱 I’m currently learning working as a software Consultant.
-- 💞️ I’m looking to collaborate on projects related to Data Science
+- 💞️ I’m looking to collaborate on projects related to Data Science, Project Management,
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/muhammad-sohaib-imran-4423a588/

 <!---
 Sohaibimran22/Sohaibimran22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.